-‘Survivor’ Shocker: Jeff Varner Outs Transgender Zeke At Tribal – Varner The Worst ‘Survivor’ Villain Ever?
+‘Survivor’ Shocker: Jeff Varner Outs Transgender At Tribal, Varner The Worst Survivor Villain Ever?
+[Spoiler]

 Sarah Lashed Out At Varner Over Survivor Villain Move

 Survivor Sarah Lacina was full-on crying saying, “That was a malicious attack what he did.”
 Varner interrupted and insisted there was no malice but the tribe all shook their heads at him.
-Sarah said she’s: “thankful she got to know Zeke for who he is” adding she comes from the Midwest from an area that’s “not that diverse” and said, “I love this guy so much and it doesn’t change anything for me.”
+Sarah said she’s “thankful she got to know Zeke for who he is” adding she comes from the Midwest from an area that’s “not that diverse” and said, “I love this guy so much and it doesn’t change anything for me.”

 Fellow Survivor Tai Tang, also openly gay, was stunned as well.
-The normally mild mannered Tai had harsh words for Varner.
+The normally mild-mannered Tai had harsh words for Varner.
 Ozzy said Varner “went overboard” to try and do anything to stay in the game.
 The discussion continued alternating between Survivor castmates offering Zeke assurance of support and chastising Varner for his reprehensible actions.

 Jeff Varner Ousted From Survivor Without A Tribal Council Vote